gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     #include "../preparation/ff/BIPQ_GROMACS_G54A7FF_allatom.itp"
     #include "../preparation/ff/h2o.itp"

-..  container:: justify

 Let us create an index file:

 ..  code-block:: bash

     gmx make_ndx -f ../preparation/nvt.gro -o index.ndx

-..  container:: justify

 Then, type:

 ..  code-block:: bw

     a 2
     name 6 ethanol_pull

-..  container:: justify

 Press *q* to save and exit.
 These commands create an index file containing, alongside default groups, a group named *ethanol_pull* made of only 1 atom: the atom with index 2.
 This atom is the oxygen atom of the first ethanol molecule in the list.

-..  container:: justify

 You can ensure that the atom of index 2 is indeed an oxygen atom that beyond to an ethanol molecule by looking at the top of the *nvt.gro* (or *nvt_1ns.gro*) file:

 ..  code-block:: bw